-It is customary in particular in computational linguistics to rearrange derivation trees in such a way that words (leaf nodes) are shown in the same order in which they appear in the sentences, as in the NeGra treebank [57].
-As noted in [34], these trees with crossing branches have an interpretation as LCFRS derivation trees.
+It is customary in particular in computational linguistics to rearrange derivation trees in such a way that words (leaf nodes) are shown in the same order in which they appear in the sentences, as in the NeGra treebank [87].
+As noted in [49], these trees with crossing branches have an interpretation as derivation trees of Linear Context-Free Rewriting Systems.
 In applications to RNA folding, it also enhances interpretability to draw derivation trees (which, given the appropriate semantics, correspond to RNA structures) on top of the input sequence.
 A derivation tree t is transformed into an input-ordered derivation trees (ioDT) as follows:

-- 1. replace each node labelled with multiple terminal or ε symbols with new nodes of single symbols, - 2. reorder terminal nodes horizontally according to the rewriting functions such that the input word is displayed from left to right, and

-190 3. remove the function symbols from the node labels.
+- 1. replace each node labelled with multiple terminal or ε symbols with new nodes of single symbols, - 2. reorder terminal nodes horizontally according to the rewriting functions such that the input word is displayed from left to right, and - 3. remove the function symbols from the node labels.